s-r-e-e-r-a-j/TermTalk/README.md

 - Simple terminal interface
 - Works over the internet using Serveo.net tunneling
 - Automatic reconnection support for clients
-- Colored banner and messages for a cool terminal vibe
 - Lightweight and easy to use
 - Supports Linux and Termux
 - All messages are secured with strong AES encryption, ensuring privacy.